nnydv/Unisys-Solaris/README.md

 ## Contact

-For any questions or inquiries, please open an issue on GitHub or contact us at [your-email@example.com].
+For any questions or inquiries, please open an issue on GitHub.

 ---